16/04/2021

 Where to take the Delta indicator from

 Many popular trading platforms of the basic level do not have the Delta indicator by default.
-For example, if you trade on Forex (comparison of MT4 with ATAS), you cannot use Delta readings.

 It is important to have good quality incoming data for the indicator trusted operation, namely, a flow of information about trades on the exchange.
 This information is sufficient for calculating various Delta variants in the platform.